jeremysb1/website/README.md

 ## About Project

-I built a portfolio website with HTML and CSS to keep my skills sharp.
+A portfolio website with HTML and CSS.

 ## Technologies Used